Lillifee/raspiCam/README.md

 npm install
 npm run build
 ```
+The bundled package should appear in the **build** folder.

 ##

 # Run RaspiCam

-Change to the raspiCam folder and start the server:
+Change to the raspiCam or build folder and start the server:

 ```
-node build/server.js
+node server.js
 ```

-Wait until the following message appears:
+As soon the server is up and running, the following message appear:

 ` [server] server listening on 8000 `